tusen-ai/naive-ui/src/carousel/demos/enUS/transition-name.demo.md

-# Transition name
+# Customizing transition

-If you want to customize the transition effect, you can use `transition-props` and set `effect` to `custom`, specific configuration [reference](https://v3.vuejs.org/api/built-in-components.html#transition).
+If you want to customize the transition effect, you can use `transition-props` and set `effect` to `'custom'`.
+For transition props, see [reference](https://v3.vuejs.org/api/built-in-components.html#transition).

 ```html
 <n-carousel